You know you should do it. You know it can be a boon to health. You know it involves sweating.

 Cardio can be a steady-state exercise that’s done at low to moderate intensity, like jogging or an easy bike ride.

 Cardio can also be intervals of high-intensity exercise, like HIIT, where you go all out for 20- to 120-second bursts, and then rest just long enough to allow you to perform the next round with equal intensity.
-Examples include Tabata and Shaun T’s new program, Transform :20.
+Examples include Tabata and Shaun T’s late program, Transform :20.

 Just keep in mind that whatever cardio activity you choose should involve large muscle groups in the legs and trunk, since smaller muscle groups like the biceps and calves don’t create an oxygen demand large enough to tax the cardiovascular system on their own.

 What is cardio good for, and why should you bother doing it?
 Like brushing your teeth and sleeping for 7 to 8 hours a night, it’s one of the most indisputably healthy activities you can do.